 An Employer Can’t Just Pull Your Credit

-Employers have to play by the rules, and the Fair Credit Report Act limits how and when your credit is accessed.
+When it comes to credit and employment, employers have certain rules to abide by.
+The Fair Credit Report Act limits how and when your credit is accessed.
 According to the FCRA, your employer must first have your consent to access your credit information.

 Employers Don’t See Your Full Credit Report or Credit Score

 When an employer requests access to your credit information they will get a modified version of your full credit report.
-While most of the information of your credit history will be the same, several key pieces will be omitted, including your actual credit score.
+While most of the information of your credit history will be the same, your actual credit score will be omitted.

 Why Your Credit Report Might Matter

-According to credit reporting service Experian, employers in industries where their employees might hold sensitive positions like defense, pharmaceutical or financial services are those who most commonly request credit reports.
+According to credit reporting service Experian, employers in industries like defense, pharmaceutical or financial services, are the ones that most commonly request credit reports.

 Credit information can also be used by a company to better understand if a candidate is reliable, trustworthy, and responsible.
-A history of delinquent behavior could contribute to a company deciding a candidate does not have the organization or maturity it takes to be successful in the position.
+A history of delinquent behavior could lead to an employer denying you employment.
+For this reason, employment and credit are essential to one another.

-In summary, when you apply for a new job, know that an employer has the option of asking for your permission to obtain your credit report as part of the hiring process.
-It was a popular practice several years ago, but in 2016 chances are good that having some dings in your credit history won’t keep you from landing your dream job.
-It’s still a good idea to check your credit report regularly to ensure there aren’t any errors, and to be prepared for what an employer will see if they also check your credit.
+When you apply for a new job, know that an employer has the option to obtain your credit report.
+Just keep in mind that some dings in your credit history won’t keep you from landing your dream job.
+With that being said, it’s still a good idea to check your credit report regularly to ensure there aren’t any errors.